mikegratton/dim/README.md

 ### The `dimensionless_cast` Escape Hatch
 Dim allows you to "escape" from the confines of the library at will.
 The magnitude of a quantity is available via `dimensionless_cast()`.
-Accessing the magnitude in this way means potentially having dimensional mismatch (that is, the library cannot check you), but this is very useful when serializing or deserializing data.
+Accessing the magnitude can be useful when serializing data.

 ## Guard Values, NaN, and `bad_quantity`
 Dim uses NaN as a guard value in several places.
 You can construct a "bad" version of a type